 Chiropractic seeks to find the cause of the conditions it is used to treat, including pain, instead of just treating symptoms.
 Because of this, the chiropractor will work to find the cause of the pain, in this case overpronation and overpronation, and correct it – or the effects of the condition – in addition to treating the back pain.

 Typically, overpronation and oversupination, are caused by muscle imbalances in the foot, ankle, and lower leg.
 Improper shoes, misalignment in the body, and other issues can cause these muscle imbalances.
 The chiropractor will work with the patient to find the cause of the foot problem so that can be corrected, then work to the damage or injury done.

-The information herein on "Foot Dysfunction: Over Pronation & Supination Causes Chronic Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Foot Dysfunction: Over Pronation & Supination Causes Chronic Back Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.